Cobertos/cobertos-nuxt-template/README.md

 * Robots.txt, favicon if possible,
 * head() and meta tags like canonical built in
 * Add a test to crawl the website a look for 308's (trailing slash incorrect links) and other broken links
+* Modal exists in `feat/modal`, would be nice to conditionally include it (via-tree shaking or something?)